Pfulcher26/floating-promises/README.md

                                 <button id="delete" class="btn btn-outline" type="submit">delete</button>
                             THERE WAS NO CLOSING TAG HERE
 ```

+**ERROR**: Google OAuth not working when site is deployed via Heroku.
+Authorization error arising due to an app security policy.
+It appears this issue is arising because the OAuth callback 'https://the-weather-tomorrow.herokuapp.com/auth/google/oauth2callback' is not approved.
+**RESOLUTION**: I tried adding https://the-weather-tomorrow.herokuapp.com/auth/google/oauth2callback to a list of authorized redirect URIs in the Client ID my web app is utilizing via Google's People API, but so far no luck.

 ## Future Development Plans
 Ideally I'd like this to be used by people and as such I anticipate some level of maintenance.
 However, regardless if it ever finds a life on the internet, I would like to deepen certain functionality, such as allowing users to sort posts based on different criteria while maintaining the structural simplicity of the core design.